FabriceSalvaire/CodeReview/README.rst

  Introduction
 ==============

+I code using the venerable `Emacs <https://www.gnu.org/software/emacs>`_ editor and the extension `Magit <https://magit.vc>`_ which is a powerfull text-based user interface to Git.
+Despite, I am happy with Magit for most tasks, I dislike the diff view rendering in Emacs.

-The goal of CodeReview is to provide a tool for code review tasks on local Git repositories.
+Thus the goal of CodeReview is to provide a more convenient tool for code review tasks on local Git repositories.
 Unlike software like `Gerrit <https://www.gerritcodereview.com>`_, CodeReview is not designed to do team-level code review, but to check the stage before a commit and show the difference between two versions.
-In particular, CodeReview fills the gap with IDEs that don't efficiently provide these features.
+In particular, CodeReview fills the gap with IDEs that don't provide a nice side-by-side diff view.

+Historically, I wrote this tool as a replacement of **qbzr** for Git.

 How to use CodeReview ?
 -----------------------